-Farming and ranching continues to be one of the most dangerous occupations with more than 28 deaths per 100,000 workers every year, not accounting for those under the age of 16.
+Farming and ranching continue to be one of the most dangerous occupations with more than 28 deaths per 100,000 workers every year, not accounting for those under the age of 16.
 Most farm accidents occur with tractor work, but don’t discount the risk of working with unpredictable live animals.
 Two of the major contributing factors for farm deaths are emergency preparedness and age.
+Accident prevention can save lives.

 My family was rocked by an accident in 2006.
 My parents worked side by side on our cattle ranch.
 On August 18, while sorting cattle, my mother was manning a gate sorting cattle when a calf struck the gate and the result was fatal.